ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.openstack.org/port-id`

-  The VIP port ID for load balancer created.
+  The port ID for load balancer private IP.
 Can be used if you want to use a specific private IP.

 - `loadbalancer.openstack.org/connection-limit`